raphaelleheaf/nevercinderalla/_posts/2014-08-01-jetting-off-chicago.markdown

 ![Starting the trip, the right way](https://raw.githubusercontent.com/raphaelleheaf/nevercinderella/gh-pages/_assets/champagne.jpg)

-I made some wonderful friends when I stayed in an [Airbnb](https://www.airbnb.co.uk/) in Austin (it's one of the additional benefits to staying with locals) and we all decided to meet up again for this eyar's [Lollapalooza](http://www.lollapalooza.com/).
+I made some wonderful friends when I stayed in an [Airbnb](https://www.airbnb.co.uk/) in Austin (it's one of the additional benefits to staying with locals) and we all decided to meet up again for this year's [Lollapalooza](http://www.lollapalooza.com/).
 What better excuse to visit somewhere new.

 ###Music in the Windy City